The Kettle Belles – What Coaching 9 Women Taught Me

 Prepping food for a family with fussy kids is tough enough.
 Being told you need to eat chicken and broccoli 5 times per day won’t help matters.
 Some simple guidelines will do.

-So we’re now on week 4 and I’ve been so impressed on the how they’ve improved week on week.
+So we’re now a few terms in and I’ve been so impressed on the how they’ve improved week on week.
 Not just their fitness but the kettlebell skills they’ve developed.

 Here’s a few things I’ve learnt.